What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 Map Apps

-We use All Trails and REI Hiking Project apps for our weekly hikes.
+We use All Trails and REI Hiking Project apps for our hikes.
 Many use Caltopo.com, a free site for topo maps and trail distances.
 Remember to download your trail map BEFORE you head out.
 COTREX is a Colorado specific app with elevation, trails, mileage and more.

 Pocket Pals Trail Maps makes waterproof/tearproof maps of many local trails as well as 14er hikes.
 We love these waterproof, tear-resistant maps that fit in your pocket.
 Pocket Pals also offers immediate digital downloads if you prefer.